-This middle school course description guide is designed to provide you and your parents/guardians information that will assist in choosing courses that lead to a meaningful middle school education.
+The Course Description Guide for High School Students is designed to provide you and your parents/ guardians information that will assist you in choosing courses that lead to a meaningful high school education and fulfill your graduation requirements.
 Whether you plan to enter community college, a four-year institution, the military, a workforce training program or the job market, choosing beneficial courses now will establish a strong foundation for your future college and career goals.

 You are encouraged to take advantage of every opportunity available to you during your educational career.
 Take some time to review this course description book and the options available to you.
-Meet with your school counselor, your parents, and your teachers to discuss what education and marketable skills you'll need to achieve your goals.
+Meet with your school counselor, your parents/guardians, and your teachers to discuss what education and marketable skills you'll need to achieve your goals.
 Remember, this is a time to build your foundation for future success.
-Don't be afraid to stretch your mind and take courses that will challenge and better prepare you for the exciting world you will enter after middle and high school.
+Do not be afraid to stretch your mind and take courses that will challenge and better prepare you for the exciting world you will enter after high school.

 While the administration and the entire Norfolk Public Schools staff recognize the importance of being consistent in applying the procedures of this handbook, we also recognize the great diversity in our students' needs and the multiple career pathways available.
-As such, we will continue to work collaboratively to identify the courses to best meet student's needs.
+As such, we will continue to work collaboratively to identify the courses to best meet students' needs.
 We will also continue to work towards providing engaging educational opportunities to prepare students for life after Norfolk Public Schools.

 You have a team of administrators, counselors, teachers, and staff who are committed to making sure you receive the necessary skills and knowledge to prepare you for a rewarding career and to be active participants in the economy and the community.
-If you have any questions, please contact the School Counseling and Guidance Department at your school for assistance.
+If you have any questions, please contact the Department of School Counseling and Guidance at your school for assistance.
 We are here to help you set your goals and to ensure you receive the best education possible.
 Always strive to better yourself and know that you can accomplish your dreams!